AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||example.com^$document,redirect=noopframe` — redirects HTML document request to `example.com` to an empty html document.
 * `||example.com^$document,removeparam=test` — removes `test` query parameter from HTML document request to  `example.com`.
 * `||example.com^$document,replace=/test1/test2/` — replaces `test1` with `test2` in  HTML document request to `example.com`.

+> **Compatibility with different versions of AdGuard.** Blocking rules with `$document` modifier are not supported by AdGuard Content Blocker.

 <a id="image-modifier"></a>
 ##### **`image`**